desihub/fastspecfit/doc/install.rst

 Alternatively, some users may want the DESI software to be installed in a more accessible location (e.g., */path/to/desi/code*), in which case one would do::

-  conda create -y --name fastspecfit python numpy scipy numba astropy matplotlib seaborn conda activate fastspecfit pip install fitsio healpy speclite
+  conda create -y --name fastconda python numpy scipy numba astropy matplotlib seaborn conda activate fastconda pip install fitsio healpy speclite

   export DESI_CODE=/path/to/desi/code